Battle of Zonchio

 The naval Battle of Zonchio (Sapienza Deniz Muharebesi, also known as the Battle of Sapienza or the First Battle of Lepanto) took place on four separate days: 12, 20, 22, and 25 August 1499.
 It was a part of the Ottoman–Venetian War of 1499–1503.

-During its course, the Venetians attempted to intercept an Ottoman fleet in route to conquer Lepanto, but they were hampered by miscoordination and repeatedly failed to engage the Ottomans.
+During its course, the Venetians attempted to intercept an Ottoman fleet en route to conquer Lepanto, but were hampered by miscoordination and repeatedly failed to engage the Ottomans.
 With their failure at checking their advance, Lepanto fell shortly after.
 The Ottomans emerged as a serious naval force in the Mediterranean with their victory, followed by a series of similar successes during the war.

 Background

-In January 1499 Kemal Reis set sail from Constantinople with a force of 10 galleys and 4 other types of ships, and in July met with the huge, 260-ship Ottoman fleet which was sent to him by Davud Pasha, taking over its command in order to wage a large scale war against the Republic of Venice.
-They were carrying supplies for six months in order to spend winder away from Ottoman mainland, as well as equipment for a great siege, including 15 great bombards and dozens of smaller ones.
+In January 1499 Kemal Reis set sail from Constantinople with a force of 10 galleys and 4 other types of ships, and in July met with the huge, 260-ship Ottoman fleet led by Kapudan Pasha Küçük Davud, beginning a large scale war against the Republic of Venice.
+They were carrying supplies for six months in order to spend winter away from the Ottoman mainland, as well as equipment for a great siege, including 15 great bombards and dozens of smaller ones.
 The fleet sailed off on 30 June from Gallipoli and headed for Lemnos and Quios.
-The suffered slight casualties near cape Mantello when several ships sank.
+The fleet suffered slight casualties near cape Mantello when several ships sank.

-On July 5, Giacomo Giustiniani from Cerigo warned Venetian captain-general Antonio Grimani that the Ottoman fleet had placed between Cerigo and Negroponte with unknown plans.
+On July 5, Giacomo Giustiniani from Cerigo warned Venetian captain-general Antonio Grimani that the Ottoman fleet was placed between Cerigo and Negroponte with unknown plans.
 As a consequence, all Venetian garrisons around Morea were ordered to prepare for an imminent attack.
-On July 10, the Venetian captains gathered in Modon, where Grimani was advised to steer the Venetian fleet to open sea to prevent the Ottomans from trapping it in port.
+On July 10, the Venetian captains gathered in Modon, where Grimani was advised to steer the Venetian fleet to the open sea to prevent the Ottomans from trapping it in port.
 However, although Grimani was 65 and a proven captain in battle, he was not an experienced leader and had never commanded large battle fleets.
 He had only been given command because of a donation of 16,000 ducats to the state and personally funding the arming of 10 galleys, and was not told whether to fight an offensive or defensive campaign.
 As a consequence, he didn't give an order immediately.